anggamaulana/rabbitmq-wrapper/README.md

 RabbitMq wrapper, support  :
 - one connection and multiple channel
 - reconnecting
-- combination of consumer and publisher in one place
+- combination of consumer and publisher in one place (minimum one consumer for reconnection to work)
 - support github.com/rabbitmq/amqp091-go, the official Go client maintained by the RabbitMQ team
 - support streadway/amqp for legacy code, [deprecation warning]
 - graceful shutdown, wait all worker to finish their work before shutdown